What exactly is “Agency model” Forex broker?

 This sure sounded attractive to all newcomers, who barely understood what “Agency Model” means, but at least it was clear that there will be no more Dealing desk (Market making) involved.
 And that fit the bill.

 This will be a long list, since it includes all NDD Forex brokers: STP, ECN/STP and DMA/STP.

 To narrow down your search, please use our Advanced Broker Search Tool

 How “Agency model” works

-In the Agency model, Forex brokers act as agents.
+In the FX market, the Agency model Forex brokers act as agents.
 They accept orders from clients and send them to the liquidity providers.
 By being a simple intermediary, agency model brokers don’t execute trades themselves, and hence have no conflict of interests with their clients and partners.

 On the contrary, Principal model brokers will accept and execute clients orders themselves, thus acting as a principal = a dealing desk, and here the conflict of interests can arise.